-- 1. Connect the ASM Interconnect module on the Remote Supervisor Adapter ASM Interconnect port. - Note: The following illustration shows a Remote Supervisor Adapter installed in an xSeries 330 server.
+1. Connect the ASM Interconnect module to the ASM Interconnect port.

+Note: The following illustration shows a Remote Supervisor Adapter installed in an xSeries 330 server.

-2. Connect one end of the ASM link cable (Cat 5 or 3 Ethernet cable) to the RS- 485 port.
+2. Connect one end of the ASM link cable (Cat 5 or 3 Ethernet cable) to the ASM Interconnect module, and connect the other end of the link cable to the RS-485 port.